McHogardty/bank/account/rules.md

 ## Account transfers
  * Money may be transferred between accounts.
  * An account may not have money transferred to itself (as this ends up being a null operation).
+ * Account transfers are settled immediately.

 ## Card purchases
  * Cards may be used at EFTPOS terminals to make a purchase.
  * When this occurs, the associated subaccount is debited by the purchase amount.
+ * Card purchases are entered in a pending state.
+They are then settled later.